Introducing… The First Family Series!

 A soft knock on the door sounded.

-Sam opened the door to him dressed in a navy-blue suit with faint pinstripes, a white dress shirt, a navy-blue-and-red-striped tie and an American flag pinned to his lapel.
+Sam opened the door to him dressed in a navy blue suit, a white dress shirt, a burgundy tie and an American flag pinned to his lapel.
 He looked handsome, sexy, competent and slightly petrified.
-The rest of the world would see the calm, cool, competent man he was under pressure.
+The rest of the world would see the calm, cool, collected man he was under pressure.
 Only she would know how he really felt.

 “You look beautiful,” he said softly, aware of ears all around as the Secret Service hovered nearby.